Should you bother with a brand refresh?

 Not always, no.

-You’re possibly surprised to hear a brand agency saying that a refresh, update or reinvention of your brand identity may not be worth the bother – but sometimes it just isn’t necessary.
+Are you surprised to hear a brand agency saying that a refresh, update or reinvention of your brand identity may not be worth the bother?
+Sometimes it just isn’t necessary.
 It’s time that we all honestly appraised the businesses that we meet and find out everything we can about their current situation, longer term objectives and vision – before judging them on their current logo.
-If your organisation, charity or SME is successfully connecting with your customers, a change in image could alienate your audience – so is it really worth the risk?
-You may find you could achieve greater success utilising a new social media strategy, updating content on your website – or even updating your website completely – without reinventing your identity.
+If your organisation, charity or SME is successfully engaging your customers, a change in image could alienate your audience – so is it really worth the risk?
+You may find you could achieve greater success commissioning a new lead generation campaign, reviewing your content strategy for your website – or even updating your website completely – without reinventing your identity.

 What if you are facing any of the following challenges though?